TobiasVanDyk/Teensy4-USB-Audio-DAC-and-Volume-Control/README.md

 Later another type of DAC was tried - namely the ESS ES9023 Sabre 24-bit/192kHz DAC, with connections in Raspberry Pi GPIO layout: DATA pin 40 to Teensy pin 7, BCLK pin 12 to Teensy pin 21, LRCK pin 35 to Teensy pin 20.
 It used the Teensy 4.0's +5v supply and GND.
 Operation was flawless and the USB volume control also worked perfectly.
 See the last picture on this page for hook-up details.

+Note that changes are required to boards.txt and to the Teensy 4 usb_desc.h - the current "All of the Above" option does not show when using the unmodified files.
+Refer to the two screendumps in the Programming section below.

 ### Schematic and construction and parts
 Schematic of the Teensy 4.0 with a PCM5102 DAC and a 0.66" SSD1306 Wemos D1 Mini 64x48 i2c OLED Shield:
 <br>